AVandana-1806/API-1/README.md

 For news that affect Developers and the app: [News](https://github.com/ca-cwds/API/wiki/News)

 ## Developer Topics

+An [API Developer's Guide](https://github.com/ca-cwds/API/wiki/API-Developer's-Guide) guide is available.
 For ongoing Developer discussion of topics about practices, standards, etc: [Developer Topics](https://github.com/ca-cwds/API/wiki/Developer-Topics)

 ## Commiting to Code Base
 Code commits are submitted via pull request for authorized developers.
 Code is expected to Coding standards that include Coding practices, API Standards, best practices found at [Commiting Code](https://github.com/ca-cwds/API/wiki/Committing-Code).

 Pull requests must include a filled out Pull Request Template and should contain information to help provide context around code.
 It must also include any special details or why something abnormal was done.
-If tests are not part of check in, then an explination is expected.
+If tests are not part of check in, then an explanation is expected.

 ## Documentation